dqj5182/egyptian_hieroglyph_classification_convnet/README.md

 Steps for running <b>full Python code</b>:
 1. Download "EgyptianHieroglyphDataset_Original" dataset from my Google Drive
-2. Download src directory in this repo
+2. Download "src" folder in this repo
 3. Install all the requirements for Python packages
 4. Run main.py
 5. The training will start right away!